What to Plant in January-Zones 1-10

 Garden Gloves

-These are my favorite garden gloves: DIGZ Garden Gloves They come in different sizes, and that’s what I love the most.
-These are the best rose bush gloves: DIGZ Rose Bush Garden Gloves I have to get a large size for my hands.
+These are my favorite garden gloves: DIGZ Garden Gloves .
+They come in different sizes, which I love the most.
+These are the best rose bush gloves: Rose Bush Garden Gloves.
+I have to get a large size for my hands.
 These are awesome!

 Final Word

-As you can see, what to plant in January depends on what zone you live in.
-If you live in zones 9-10, you have quite a few more options for planting in January than those who live in zones 1-5.
+As you can see, what you plant in January depends on the zone in which you live.
+If you live in zones 9-10, you have many more options for planting in January than those in zones 1-5.
 Check out our other posts to find out what to plant each month of the year!
 May God bless this world, Linda

 Copyright Images: Lettuce Deposit photos_229581018_s-2019